AC Stark Shifts of Dark Resonances Probed with Ramsey Spectroscopy: Discussion and Outlook

 In this work we have studied, theoretically and experimentally, the off-resonant light shifts in CPT Ramsey spectroscopy of laser cooled $^{87}$Rb atoms.
 We derived a simple expression for the shift and demonstrated excellent agreement with various experimental measurements.

-We found that the off-resonant light shift depends strongly on the intensity ratio of the two light fields used in CPT interrogation, therefore the clock stability will depend on the ratio fluctuations.
-At higher values of the ratio, the sensitivity to these fluctuations is reduced.
-Moreover, the $\sigma_+ - \sigma_-$ $(F'=2)$ scheme has lower and less sensitive light shifts when compared with the lin$||$lin scheme with $F'=1$ (due to the dipole matrix elements associated with the excited state).
-Additionally, for both schemes the off-resonant shift goes to zero at specific ``magic" values of the intensity ratio.
+We found that the off-resonant light shift depends strongly on the intensity ratio of the two light fields used in the CPT interrogation, therefore the clock stability will depend on the ratio fluctuations.
+For both interrogation methods studied, lin$||$lin and $\sigma_+ - \sigma_-$, by properly selecting the CPT intensity ratio, one can choose to minimize either the off-resonant light shift or its dependence on the CPT ratio.
+Generally, the off-resonant light shifts in the $\sigma_+ - \sigma_-$ $(F'=2)$ scheme are smaller and less sensitive when compared with the lin$||$lin $F'=1$ scheme (due to the dipole matrix elements associated with the excited state).

 When measured at the same intensity, CPT Ramsey spectroscopy reduces the CW light shift by a factor of $\approx T \Gamma_p$.
-For our experimental conditions, with a typical total intensity of $1 \text{ W/m}^2$, $T \Gamma_p$ is on the order of $10^3$ or $10^4$.
+For our experimental conditions, with a typical total intensity of around $1 \text{ W/m}^2$, $T \Gamma_p$ is on the order of $10^3$ or $10^4$.
 A CPT clock interrogated continuously and operated at total optical intensity $10^3$ or $10^4$ times lower would achieve similarly small light shifts.
 However, in the context of the clock stability, CPT Ramsey spectroscopy has a basic advantage over continuous-wave CPT spectroscopy in substantially reducing the sensitivity of the off-resonant shifts to intensity fluctuations.

+Small intensity dependences have also been measured with CPT Ramsey spectroscopy in vapor cells based on sodium \cite{Yoshida_PRA_2013} and cesium atoms \cite{Kozlova_IEEE_2014,Yano_APExp_2015}.
+The theory (Eq. (\ref{shift_Ramsey_general})) developed here may also apply to these systems, in spite of their much faster relaxation rates.

+We observed an intensity dependence of the shifts (Fig. \ref{VSI}) at least $4$ times smaller than predicted by Eq. (\ref{A_univ}).
+In a supplementary measurement we found that the dark-state pumping rate, $\Gamma_p$, is 3-4 slower than predicted by Eq. (\ref{shift_Ramsey_general}), which might explain this discrepancy, see Eq. (\ref{A_univ}).
+The slower pumping rate is a matter of further study, but we believe it is in part due to the atoms' complex level scheme compared with the simplified three-level atomic model used to determine Eq. (\ref{A_univ}).